pchiorean/Indentz/docs/README.md

 **Shortcut:** ⌃Num\*

 #### **`EAN.jsx`**
-This script is inspired by [**EAN Barcode Generator**](https://github.com/smorodsky/ean-barcode-generator) by Konstantin Smorodsky, that generates a document containing a user-provided sequence of barcodes.
+This script is inspired by [**EAN Barcode Generator**](https://github.com/smorodsky/ean-barcode-generator) by Konstantin Smorodsky, which generates a document containing a user-provided sequence of barcodes.
 Occasionally, I work on flyers where I have dozens of barcodes to fill in, and I wanted to insert them semi-automatically instead of having to manually copy/paste and scale each one, so I made a simplified version that either inserted a single barcode directly into the selected object or created it in a new document.
 Later, however, I extended it to insert a sequence of barcodes in a multiple selection; eventually, I ended up reproducing much of the functionality of the original script. 🙂 The routine that generates the barcode is taken from the original script, refactored to make it standalone, and the rest of the code is original.

 When nothing is selected, it creates a new document with each barcode on one page.
 If there are multiple frames (ideally rectangles) selected, the barcodes will be inserted in the order they were selected; if we have one barcode and multiple frames, the same barcode will be inserted into all of them.